mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

 .. note::

   For the sake of convenience, we use the `mlflow.sklearn.autolog() <../../../python_api/mlflow.sklearn.html#mlflow.sklearn.autolog>`_ function.
-  This function let MLflow to automatically log the appropriate set of model parameters and metrics.
-To learn more about the autologging feature or how to log manually instead, see the `MLflow Tracking documentation <../../../tracking.html>`_.
+  This function allows MLflow to automatically log the appropriate set of model parameters and metrics during training.
+To learn more about the auto-logging feature or how to log manually instead, see the `MLflow Tracking documentation <../../../tracking.html>`_.

 .. code-block:: python